 - biting that leaves marks — tears, bruises, puncture wounds

 - rapid biting that’s repeated over a short period

 - biting with grabbing the target and shaking it

 Untrained dogs may exhibit impulse control aggression during the learning process.
 If your dog isn’t sure what their relationship with you is and doesn’t know what’s expected of them, they might lash out.
 This is a part of the learning process and should be dealt with immediately.

 We also have to search for the cause.
 What’s triggering the behavior?
-Why that specific thing became a trigger?
+Why did that specific thing become a trigger?
 Why are they trying to control your behavior?
 These are all essential questions for dealing with impulse control aggression in dogs.